-Neil Pont lives in Newcastle-upon-Tyne and paints in watercolour, pastel and acrylic.
+Neil Pont lives in Newcastle-upon-Tyne and paints in watercolour, pastel and water-soluble oils.
 He is also developing an interest in print-making, using linocuts and woodcuts. .

 Born:1951, Ninfield, East Sussex

 Educated: Bexhill Grammar School and Newcastle University

 Qualifications: B.A.
 (Hons) Modern and Medieval History; PGCE

 Career: Middle school teacher, 1973-86; Middle school Deputy Headteacher, 1986-9;Middle school Headteacher, 1990-2003; Education Action Zone Director, 2003 - 2008